apache/cloudstack-documentation/source/adminguide/templates/_create_windows.rst

    .. note::
       Windows AIK should not be installed on the Windows 2008 R2 instance you just created.
-Windows AIK should not be part of the template you create.
+Windows AIK should not be part of the Template you create.
 It is only used to create the sysprep answer file.

 #.
 Copy the install.wim file in the \\sources directory of the Windows